 If you are Blue Badge holder or rely on regular visits from family or carers to give you essential care and support at home, you can apply for an essential visitor permit for your visitors.

-Students: Before you bring your car with you to university, please consider parking and explore greener travel options.
+In conjunction with the University of Exeter travel guidelines, before you bring your car with you to university, please consider your parking requirements and explore greener travel options.
+Please only bring your vehicle if it is absolutely essential.

 Student halls, new developments and re-developed properties are excluded from the on-street residents parking schemes around them.